Ono Pharmaceutical Co., Ltd. (OTCMKTS:OPHLY) Sees Significant Increase in Short Interest

-Ono Pharmaceutical Co., Ltd. (OTCMKTS:OPHLY – Get Free Report) saw a significant growth in short interest in May.
-As of May 31st, there was short interest totalling 44,500 shares, a growth of 19.6% from the May 15th total of 37,200 shares.
-Based on an average trading volume of 337,100 shares, the short-interest ratio is presently 0.1 days.
+Ono Pharmaceutical Co., Ltd. (OTCMKTS:OPHLY – Get Free Report) was the recipient of a significant increase in short interest in the month of May.
+As of May 31st, there was short interest totalling 44,500 shares, an increase of 19.6% from the May 15th total of 37,200 shares.
+Based on an average trading volume of 337,100 shares, the short-interest ratio is currently 0.1 days.

 About Ono Pharmaceutical